Explore parks and trails in the Pensacola Bay AreaNature & Outdoors

 Enjoying the outdoors comes naturally in the Pensacola Bay Area, named a "hot spot for biodiversity" by the Nature Conservancy.

+Looking for ways to explore the outdoors on land and water?
 Check out these Pensacola area parks and trails for great ways to enjoy the great outdoors while on vacation.

 Blackwater River State Park offers biking, camping, boating and nature trails, also in Milton.